Episode 38 Overview

 Ben: If you have any general marketing questions, or if you’d like to talk about this podcast, you can contact me.
 There’s a link to my Linkedin profile in our show notes, and my twitter handle is @benjshap.

 Ben: If you’re interested in learning more about how to use search data to boost your organic traffic, online visibility, or to gain competitive insights.
-Head over searchmetrics.com/diagnostic, for your complimentary advisory session with our digital strategies team.
+Head over searchmetrics.com/request-free-consultation, for your complimentary advisory session with our digital strategies team.

 Ben: If you like this podcast, and you want a regular stream of SEO and content marketing insights in your podcast feed.
 Hit the subscribe button in your podcast App and move back in your feed tomorrow morning, to discuss Marlon’s tips on how to optimize the middle of your content funnel, specifically focusing on educational content.
 Lastly, if you’ve enjoyed this podcast and you’re feeling generous, we’d love for you to leave us a review in the iTunes store, or wherever you listen to your podcasts.